nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

    :align: right
    :target: #simulate-with-insite-enable-simulation-with-insite

-After successfully receiving a ping from the Insite Access node of the backend, you can activate the button :bdg:`Insite` (second from left) in the toolbar of the code editor.
+After successfully receiving a ping from the Insite access node of the backend, you can activate the button :bdg:`Insite` (second from left) in the toolbar of the code editor.
-It generates code with Insite implementation.
+Then, NEST Desktop generates the script such that Insite is used during the simulation.

 |br|